PROFIsafe

 "The function SS1 brakes the motor and trips the function STO after a delay time."

 In other words the drive decelerates once SS1 has been selected, and goes into the STO state once the delay time has expired.
 The STO state is always selected after the timeout regardless the axis is still moving or not.
+The deceleration is specified in D-EmerDecRamp TGZ register.

 SS1 activation¶